FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680/Autocalibration/README.md

 Basically the same autocalibration approach is implemented for the residual of the multilinear regression.
 For details, please refer to the comments in the code [sens_bme680.h](../sensors/sens_bme680.h).

-- However, only the variable aq_state_scaled = Datapoint Parameter AQ_LOG10 in CCU Historian is observble from outside.
+- However, only the variable aq_state_scaled = Datapoint Parameter AQ_LOG10 in CCU Historian is observable from outside.
+The upper and lower limits are not observable from outside.

 ### Prerequisites and recommendations for the autocalibration

 #### Prerequisites

-- Before stating the autocalibration process, please adjust the temperature and humity offsets in the WebUI device parameters.
+- Before starting the autocalibration process, please adjust the temperature and humity offsets in the WebUI device parameters.
 For that purpose, please put a 'golden' reference sensor next to the HB-UNI-Sensor1-AQ-BME680 sensor.
 Preferably do this over night when the temperature is quite stable without big disturbances:

 ![pic](./temperature_offset_calibration.png)

 - Here three HB-UNI-Sensor1-AQ-BME680 sensors' temperature measurements are shown together with the temperature measurement of a 'golden' sensor.
-- **After a device's power-on or reset**, a new autocalibration cycle is started.
-This will happen e.g. when you will change the batteries.
+- **After a device's power-on or reset**, a new autocalibration cycle is started if the supply voltage is > 3.3V, .e. if you supply it with an ISP programmer of an FTDI debugger.
+A reset with battery supply (VCC < 3.3V) will read the previous autocalibration parameters from the EEPROM.

+- A solely battery change will restore the last saved autocalibration parameters from EEPROM.
-- To enable a meaningful autocalibration, the gas_upper_limit and gas_lower_limit need to be set by
+- To enable a meaningful autocalibration, the gas_upper_limit and gas_lower_limit need to be set

+	+ recommendation is to simple put the sensor into operation and to ensure that you ventilate  on a regular basis.
+The best way to ventilate is by opening doors and windows that are opposite each other, i.e. by cross-ventilation.
+	+ a more sophisticated autocalibration consists of the following steps
-	+ expose the sensor to fresh air for at least 30 minutes.
+		+ by exposing the sensor to fresh air for at least 30 minutes.
 This will set gas_upper_limit to a large value.
-	+ expose the sensor to bad air for at least 30 minutes.
-The easiest way is to put a paper tissue soaked with clear liquors (schnaps) close to the BME680 sensor.
+		+ by exposing the sensor to bad air for at least 30 minutes.
+The easiest way is to put some strong smelling cheese close to the BME680 sensor.
+This will set gas_lower_limit to a small value.
-	+ for generating bad air, you can also experiment with cheese or other strong smelling chemicals.
-	+ in both cases, fresh and bad air exposure, please observe the transient effects in the CCU historian (similar to above diagram).
+		+ in both cases, fresh and bad air exposure,please observe the transient effects in the CCU historian (similar to above diagram).
+		+ please refrain in winter time to put the sensor to outside for the fresh air exposure.
+The big temerature and humidity differences to the inside conditions will otherwise overweight the humidity compensation.
-	+ please note that the outside air is sometimes not fresh at all.
-Repeat the fresh air exposure at a different time in such a case.
-Do experiments and observe the results in the CCU Historian to get a better understanding.
+	+ please do experiments and observe the results in the CCU Historian to get a better understanding about the capabilities, sensitivities, and limitations of the BME680 sensor.
+	+

 #### Recommendations

 - Repeat the exposure of the sensor to fresh and bad air regularily every 6 months.
-- If you want to change the batteries, please attach the sensor first to an ISP programmer.
-Such the sensor will not forget the autocalibration parameters during battery exchange.
+- All autocalibration parameters will be reset if you reset the microcontroller with a supply voltage > 3.3V, i.e. if you supply it with an ISP programmer of an FTDI debugger.
+A reset with battery supply (VCC < 3.3V) will read the previous autocalibration parameters from the EEPROM.